Kanamaluka / Tamar Forum 2025

 The biennial Kanamaluka / Tamar Forum brings together experts, decision-makers, and community members to share knowledge, research, and ideas about the health and future of our estuary.
 It’s a space for open discussion on science, management, and conservation, connecting people across sectors to work towards a shared vision for the Kanamaluka / Tamar estuary.

-Program - Coming soon
+Full Program - Coming Soon

 Session one

-Our connection to waterway
+Our connection to waterways

 Session two